Relationships and sex education: your FAQs answered

 The book begins by talking about different animal families at the zoo and goes on to explain that Roy and Silo, the two penguins, are both male but they are ready to be a family.
 The main message is that "all you need to make a family is love."

 “Only relationships education is being made compulsory in primary schools.
 Sex education – which goes beyond the long-standing existing curriculum for science – is not being made compulsory in primary schools.
 If a primary school chooses to teach additional sex education, you can withdraw your child from that,” explains Catherine Hine, CEO at the Family Stability Network.

 In primary school, children will be taught about respect, listening, and empathy.
 There will be an emphasis on friendship and different kinds of families, and how to treat people with kindness.

 The RSE curriculum updates will also include the difference between online and offline friendships.

 “There are lots of different teaching resources and books available so lesson content will vary from school to school,” adds Catherine.

 Catherine says, "It’s been a mixed bag up until now, and this new guidance ensures that is no longer the case.
-From September 2020, all children will have to learn about relationships and this guide explains what must be covered."
+All children will have to learn about relationships and this guide explains what must be covered."